Undergraduate Course: Greek 1D (GREE08006)

 On completion of this course, the student will be able to:

-- demonstrate in coursework and examination a wider and deeper knowledge of the structure and idiom of the Greek language;
+- demonstrate in coursework a wider and deeper knowledge of the structure and idiom of the Greek language;

-- demonstrate in coursework and examination an enhanced ability to locate works of Greek literature in their literary, social, historical, and intellectual contexts;
+- demonstrate in coursework an enhanced ability to locate works of Greek literature in their literary, social, historical, and intellectual contexts;

-- demonstrate in coursework and examination an ability to analyse and pass informed critical judgment on specific works and passages;
+- demonstrate in coursework an ability to analyse and pass informed critical judgment on specific works and passages;

 - demonstrate especially in their coursework essay an ability to locate and use relevant forms of primary and secondary evidence in building up a coherent and relevant argument.